Chapter 3

 What is a UX research plan?

-A UX research plan—not to be confused with a UX research strategy—is a plan to guide individual user experience (UX) research projects.
+A UX research plan—not to be confused with a UX research strategy or research design—is a plan to guide individual user experience (UX) research projects.

 It's a living document that includes a detailed explanation of tactics, methods, timeline, scope, and task owners.
 It should be co-created and shared with key stakeholders, so everyone is familiar with the project plan, and product teams can meet strategic goals.